openbaton/fm-system/README.md

 ```

 Once the database has been created, you should create a user which will be used by the FM system to access and store data on the database.
 If you decide to use the `root` user you can skip this step, but you need to modify the fms.properties file accordingly as defined in the next section.
-By default username and password are set with the following values in the fms.properties properties file (see next section if you plan to use a different user and passord):
+By default username and password are set with the following values in the fms.properties properties file (see next section if you plan to use a different user and password):

 * username=fmsuser
 * password=changeme